 About This Course

-As well as learning the fundamentals of computer science and advanced programming skills, you will benefit from teaching that relates to the research interest of the academic staff.
-Particular specialities available during the course include computer graphics, artificial intelligence and agents and data communications.
+During this course you will learn the fundamentals of computer science and advanced programming skills, and benefit from teaching that relates to the research interest of the academic staff.
+Specialities available during the course include computer graphics, artificial intelligence and agents, and data communications.
 If these areas appeal to you then this is the Computer Science course for you.

 This course is available as a 4-year ‘with Placement Year’ option.
 Please apply for Computer Science with Industrial Placement BSc G40P.
 Find out more about 'with Placement Year' courses here.

 The industrial placement year provides you with a fantastic opportunity to broaden your horizons and develop valuable skills and contacts through working with an organization relevant to your degree subject.
 Previous and current students have worked with a wide variety of placement providers, ranging from private companies to educational organizations, charities, government authorities and non-governmental organizations.
 Our students who have undertaken an industrial placement year have highlighted how the experience has helped them to develop invaluable networks, confidence and life experience as well as subject knowledge and skills that have boosted their employability.